christopherrons/homelab/README.md

 # Homelab Setup

-The homelab is run on a small Asus machine running ubuntu server.
-On the server lxc is used to create linux containers which are used for deploying projects and setting up various tools relevant to DevOps.
+The homelab is run on a Asus machine running ubuntu server.
+On the server lxd is used to create linux containers which are used for deploying projects and setting up various tools relevant to DevOps.
 In this readme you will find instructions for setting up the homelab.